paradigmadigital/Promptmeteo/docs/source/quickstart.rst

 ✨ Save a trained task
 -------------------------

-Once the model is trained it can be saved locally
+Once the model is trained it can be saved locally...

 .. code-block:: console